AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-ps-common-network-ref.md

-<properties
+---
-    pageTitle="Common PowerShell commands for Azure Virtual Networks | Azure" description="Common PowerShell commands to get you started creating a virtual network and its associated resources for VMs." services="virtual-machines-windows"
+title: Common PowerShell commands for Azure Virtual Networks | Azure
+description: Common PowerShell commands to get you started creating a virtual network and its associated resources for VMs.
-    documentationcenter=""
-    author="davidmu1"
-    manager="timlt"
-    editor=""
-    tags="azure-resource-manager" />
-<tags
-    ms.assetid="56e1a73c-8299-4996-bd03-f74585caa1dc"
-    ms.service="virtual-machines-windows"
-    ms.workload="infrastructure-services"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="03/02/2017"
-    wacn.date=""
-    ms.author="davidmu" />
+services: virtual-machines-windows
+documentationcenter: ''
+author: davidmu1
+manager: timlt
+editor: ''
+tags: azure-resource-manager

+ms.assetid: 56e1a73c-8299-4996-bd03-f74585caa1dc
+ms.service: virtual-machines-windows
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 03/02/2017
+wacn.date: ''
+ms.author: davidmu
+---

 # Common PowerShell commands for Azure Virtual Networks

-If you want to create a virtual machine, you need to create a [virtual network](/documentation/articles/virtual-networks-overview/) or know about an existing virtual network in which the VM can be added.
+If you want to create a virtual machine, you need to create a [virtual network](../virtual-network/virtual-networks-overview.md) or know about an existing virtual network in which the VM can be added.
 Typically, when you create a VM, you also need to consider creating the resources described in this article.

 See [How to install and configure Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs) for information about installing the latest version of Azure PowerShell, selecting your subscription, and signing in to your account.